-The following are steps should used for reporting fraud and corruption:
+The following steps should be used for reporting fraud and corruption:

-- All allegations of fraud and corruption should be reported by employees to their immediate managers and/or the Chief Executive Officer; - If there is a concern that the immediate manager is involved, the report must be made to the Executive of the Division or the Chief Executive Officer: - All allegations should be reported to the Chief Executive Officer who will initiate an investigation; and - Should an employee wish to make a report anonymously, such a report may be made through the Fraud Hotline.
-The Fraud Hotline number is 0800 220 917. - All fraud allegations should be reported to the Social and Ethics Committee.
+- all allegations of fraud and corruption should be reported by employees to their immediate managers and/or the Chief Executive Officer: - if there is a concern that the immediate manager is involved, the report must be made to the Executive of the department or the Chief Executive Officer; - all allegations should be reported to the Chief Executive Officer who will initiate an investigation; - should an employee wish to make a report anonymously, such a report may be made through the fraud hotline.
+The fraud hotline number is 0800 220 917; and - all fraud allegations should be reported to the Social and Ethics Committee.